paly2/RetroBreakout/README.md

 To run the program, just excute the `RetroBreakout` executable.
 You don't need to run it in a terminal, however that's recommanded to see the text messages printed.
 If you are in the program directory, you can do :
 `./RetroBreakout`
+or, if you want the game to be in full screen :
+`./RetroBreakout --fullscreen`
 Press return to begin the game.

 ### Controls